g-etorri/articles/jncie-self-study/l3vpn-configuration/16-multicast-in-l3vpn.md

 150   0         83  1005.2kbps          0  0bps          0            0           83  1005.2kbps   100.000%
 151   0         83  1005.2kbps          0  0bps          0            0           83  1005.2kbps   100.000%
 ```
-This traffic is sufficient to trigger the creation of the selective tree, so, by the logic, I'll have the route type 3 created and advertised to the MVPN.
+This traffic is enough to trigger the creation of the selective tree, so, by the logic, I'll have the route type 3 created and advertised to the MVPN.
 ```
 root@R1> show route table bgp.mvpn.0 match-prefix 3:* extensive